-- a) Start-up and shut-down of the audit functions; - b) All auditable events for the not specified level of audit; and - c) All administrative actions comprising: - Administrative login and logout (name of user account shall be logged if individual user accounts are required for administrators).
+- a) Start-up and shut-down of the audit functions; - b) All auditable events for the not specified level of audit; and - c) All administrative actions comprising: - Administrative login and logout (name of user account shall be logged if individual user accounts are required for Administrators). - Changes to TSF data related to configuration changes (in addition to the information that a change

-- Changes to TSF data related to configuration changes (in addition to the information that a change occurred it shall be logged what has been changed). - Generating/import of, changing, or deleting of cryptographic keys (in addition to the action itself a unique key name or key reference shall be logged). - Resetting passwords (name of related user account shall be logged). - [Starting and stopping services]; - d) Specifically defined auditable events listed in Table 14.
+- occurred it shall be logged what has been changed). - Generating/import of, changing, or deleting of cryptographic keys (in addition to the action itself a unique key name or key reference shall be logged). - Resetting passwords (name of related user account shall be logged). - [no other actions]; - d) Specifically defined auditable events listed in Table 18.